SSbit01/secure-otp-server/README.md

 For additional deployment targets such as [Fastly Compute](https://www.fastly.com/products/edge-compute) or [AWS Lambda](https://aws.amazon.com/lambda), refer to the [Hono documentation](https://hono.dev/docs/getting-started/basic#next-step).

+It also includes a Dockerfile that leverages [Bun](https://bun.com/) for easy and fast deployment.

 ## Architecture

 This server uses a hybrid design to provide stateful security without the overhead of a storage system.